Skywardbeta/kubelogin/README.md

 Kubelogin is designed to run as a [client-go credential plugin](https://kubernetes.io/docs/reference/access-authn-authz/authentication/#client-go-credential-plugins).
 When you run kubectl, kubelogin opens the browser and you can log in to the provider.
-Then kubelogin gets a token from the provider and kubectl access Kubernetes APIs with the token.
+Then kubelogin gets a token from the provider and kubectl access Kubernetes APIs with the token
-Take a look at the diagram: